 China sanctions 5 US defense companies in response to US sanctions and arms sales to Taiwan

-The move comes in response to U.S. arms sales to Taiwan and sanctions on China.
+China has announced sanctions on five American defense-related companies in response to U.S. arms sales to Taiwan and U.S. sanctions on Chinese companies and individuals

 BEIJING -- China announced sanctions Sunday on five American defense-related companies in response to U.S. arms sales to Taiwan and U.S sanctions on Chinese companies and individuals.